kratoszwb/Flower-Classification-on-TPUs/README.md

 ## Exploratory Data Analysis

 As we could see from the graph below, the numbers of different kinds of flowers differ a lot so that we may face the problem of class imbalance.
 In order to get rid of overfitting, we use the data augmentation to deal with this problem.
 Based on all the images already exist, random rotation, shear, zoom, shift, and more advanced approach can be done on the minority dataset by data augumentation.
 Besides, we use external database including other pictures of flowers to increase the training set.
+The process of data augmentation is in the file named 'Helper_Functions.py'.

 ![alt](https://github.com/kratoszwb/Flower-Classification-on-TPUs/blob/master/image/EDA_BarChart.png)